markkessler66/DeepPhy/README.md

 `cd /mnt/c/Seq-Gen`

 This will navigate you to the Seq-Gen directory.
 Now you can run Seq-Gen commands to generate data!
 Or, you can take advantage of the code in data_gen.py.
-My code will generate a batch file that will create multiple (or just one, you choose) datasets and commands at once.
+My code will populate a batch file that will create multiple (or just one, you choose) datasets and commands at once.
 Once you run data_gen, simply type into Ubuntu, `./mysh.sh` and the data will be saved to a number of folders in the Seq-Gen directory.
 I've also commented areas in my code that are places to customize and change how your data is generated and saved.